front-end-intermediate/session-7/readme.md

 $r.removePirate('pirate1')
 ```

-We will locate the control to remove pirates in the pirate component.
+We will locate the control to remove pirates in the `Pirate.js` component.

 Pass the prop to `Pirate` from App using `removePirate = {this.removePirate}`:

-* `App`:
+* `App.js`:

 ```js
 {